SenaOzcn/SenaOzcn/README.md

 - 🔭 I’m currently working on Back-End Development.
 - 🌱 I’m currently learning Java from [Kodluyoruz](https://www.kodluyoruz.org/) Bootcamp.
 - ⚡ I am really interested in programming.
 I'm very passionate and dedicated to improve myself.
-I enjoy every step of the design process, from discussion and collaboration.
 - 👯 I’m looking to collaborate on group on a project.
 - 😄 Nice to meet you!